je-santos/MPLBM-UT/examples/1_two_phase_template_explanation/readme.md

 **geometry:** There are multiple inputs required under this heading.

 **file_geom:** This input asks for the name of the geometry for simulation.
-PALABOS requires the input geometry be in .DAT file format which can be created using the [pre-processing steps](https://github.com/je-santos/MultiphasePorousMediaPalabos/tree/master/pre-processing) The geometry file should be placed in the same folder as the [2-phase simulation code](https://github.com/je-santos/MultiphasePorousMediaPalabos/tree/master/src/2-phase_LBM) or if placed elsewhere, the path should be modified to point to the geometry.
+PALABOS requires the input geometry be in .dat file format which can be created using the [pre-processing steps](https://github.com/je-santos/MultiphasePorousMediaPalabos/tree/master/pre-processing) The geometry file should be placed in the same folder as the [2-phase simulation code](https://github.com/je-santos/MultiphasePorousMediaPalabos/tree/master/src/2-phase_LBM) or if placed elsewhere, the path should be modified to point to the geometry.

 **size:** This input requires the size (in voxels) in the X, Y, and Z directions of the geometry (Figure 1).

 *Note:*

 1) PALABOS conducts simulations in X-direction, so please double-check X and Z directions of the geometry.
-2) If the blank slices and mesh are added in the pre-proccesing step, 5 voxels will be added to the original geometry in the X-direction.
+2) If the blank slices and a mesh are added in the pre-proccesing step, the original size in the X-direction would be larger.

 **init:** There are multiple inputs required under this heading.